" Stay safe, Stay well "

 All quoted prices are per Single Room, including breakfast – 5 nights

-In case of unavailability for a pousada included on the circuit there will be a suggestion to the nearest Pousada at the same level and at the same price.
+In case of unavailability for a pousada included on the circuit there will be a suggestion to the nearest Pousada / or Hotel / at the same level and at the same price.

 Other nights are in a Hotel | BB inluded - Not Included